 + 1 bowl Rajma

 So this was a sample of Indian diet plan for Anemia.
-While this diet plan will help you by supplementing Iron in your body, It will also help increasing your haemoglobin.
+While this diet plan will help you by supplementing Iron in your body, It will also help to increase your hemoglobin.

 Tips to increase iron absorption in the body: